json-api/json-api/format/index.md

 Data, including resources and relationships, can be fetched by sending a `GET` request to an endpoint.

-Clients **MUST** indicate that they can accept the JSON API media type, per the semantics of the HTTP `Accept` header.
-If present, this header value **MUST** also include any media type extensions relevant to the request.
-Servers **MUST** return a `406 Not Acceptable` status code if this header specifies an unsupported media type.

-> Note: Servers may support multiple media types at any endpoint.
-For example, a server may choose to support `text/html` in order to simplify viewing content via a web browser.

 Responses can be further refined with the optional features described below.

 ### Fetching Resources <a href="#fetching-resources" id="fetching-resources" class="headerlink"></a>